Buck Mason's New Larchmont Village Store

 Just before its fifth anniversary year passed, the Los Angeles-headquartered brand Buck Mason opened its fifth store.

-It’s located in the Los Angeles’ Larchmont Village boutique district.
+It’s located in Los Angeles’ Larchmont Village boutique district.
 The new boutique is big.
 It stretches over 3,000-square-feet.
 It’s the largest boutique of the label’s five stores, Sasha Koehn, the label’s co-founder, said.
 The brand currently runs two shops in New York City and three in the Los Angeles area.
 The Larchmont boutique had a soft opening last week.

 The Larchmont Village boutique, located at 107 N. Larchmont Blvd., is inspired by the label’s take on the classic California lifestyle.
 There’s a 1970 Alfa Romeo Giulia car parked inside the shop.
 The Larchmont boutique is the only Buck Mason shop that offers a small book shop.
 Books on sale are tomes that inspired Koehn and co-founder Erik Allen Ford.
 The mini-book shop offers a lot of books on design and photography.